danielsafari143/danielsafari.github.io/README.md

 # 📖 [Personal Portfolio Project] <a name="about-project"></a>

-> I have built a portfolio using HTML, CSS and JavaScript uing a design from a Figma template.
+> I have built a capstone project using HTML, CSS and JavaScript .

 **[your_project__name]** is a...